auth0-samples/auth0-acul-samples/README.md

-# Auth0 ACUL Boilerplate
+# Auth0 Advanced Customizations for Universal Login Boilerplate

 This project provides a boilerplate setup for Auth0's Advanced Custom Universal Login (ACUL).
 ACUL allows you to build custom login screens using your own design systems and layouts.
-It includes a minimal React-based screen tester for initiating authentication flows and testing your screens in real-time.

 ## 📑 Table of Contents